Shearing, Cramer’s Rule, and Volume by Reduction

 Shearing can be used to express the solution of a linear system using ratios of volumes, and also to compute volumes themselves.

-This post is a chapter in the book Justin Math: Linear Algebra.
+This post is part of the book Justin Math: Linear Algebra.
 Suggested citation: Skycak, J. (2019).
 Shearing, Cramer's Rule, and Volume by Reduction.
-Justin Math: Linear Algebra. https://justinmath.com/shearing-cramers-rule-and-volume-by-reduction/
+In Justin Math: Linear Algebra. https://justinmath.com/shearing-cramers-rule-and-volume-by-reduction/

 Not only can a nonzero determinant tell us that a linear system has exactly one solution – the nonzero determinant can also help us quickly find that solution through a process known as Cramer’s rule.